 The secured creditors, particularly the auto creditors, must have feared that their interests would be injured by a bill that would move many debtors from Chapter 7 (liquidation), into Chapter 13 (wage earner plans).
 Secured creditors' concern would arise principally because of the probability of a cramdown in Chapter 13.
 In Chapter 7 by comparison, debtors frequently sign "reaffirmation" agreements under which they are obliged, even after the bankruptcy, to the pay the full amount due on their cars, whatever the car's value.
-So a large scale move out of Chapter 7 and into Chapter 13- of the kind hoped for by the credit card issuers- would favor the credit card companies (by giving them a 5 year share of the debtor's future wages) and would injure the auto creditors (by substituting low pay cramdowns for high pay reaffirmation agreements).
+So a large scale move out of Chapter 7 and into Chapter 13- of the kind hoped for by the credit card issuerswould favor the credit card companies (by giving them a 5 year share of the debtor's future wages) and would injure the auto creditors (by substituting low pay cramdowns for high pay reaffirmation agreements).

-When one considers the parties to the congressional debate (unsecured creditors who would benefit from Chapter 13 growth v. secured creditors who would suffer), the goals of the principal creditor advocates (credit card issuers who openly advocated expansion of Chapter 13) and the evolving language of the Act (see I B below) it is unmistakable that Congress intended to protect creditors who finance consumer vehicle purchases from cramdowns in Chapter 13.
+When one considers the parties to the congressional debate (unsecured creditors who would benefit from Chapter 13 growth v. secured creditors who would suffer), the goals of the principal creditor advocates (credit card issuers who openly advocated expansion of Chapter 13) and the evolving language of the Act (see I B below), it is unmistakable that Congress intended to protect creditors who finance consumer vehicle purchases from cramdowns in Chapter 13.
+Congress appears to have been persuaded by the auto financiers' argument that, unless the anti-cramdown provision was added to the law, the increased costs of cramdown would ultimately be borne by consumers - including, in particular, some who would be priced out of the market as a result.
+(Bankruptcy: Hearings Before the Committee on the Judiciary House of Representatives on H.R.
+333, 107th Cong.
+371-372).
 That congressional purpose is served by a decision for Nuvell.